aloima/tellydb/docs/COMMANDS.md

 **Permissions**: None
 **Returns**: `OK`
 **Behavior**:
-+ If there is no started transaction block already, throws an error.
++ If there is no started transaction block, throws an error.

 ---